primer/view_components/docs/content/components/selectmenu.md

 | `aria_label` | `String` | `DEFAULT_PLACEHOLDER` | The aria-label attribute for the input field. |
 | `system_arguments` | `Hash` | N/A | [System arguments](/system-arguments), including: `tag` (`Symbol`) - HTML element type for the filter tag; defaults to `:form`. |

-An optional filter bar for the select menu, to allow limiting how much of its contents is shown at a time.

 ### `footer` slot

+An optional footer for the select menu.

 | Name | Type | Default | Description |
 | :- | :- | :- | :- |
 | `system_arguments` | `Hash` | N/A | [System arguments](/system-arguments), including: `tag` (`Symbol`) - HTML element type for the footer tag; defaults to `:footer`. |

-An optional footer for the select menu.